Google Redesigned How They Measure Page Speed. Here’s What to Do About It

 Google's latest update to PageSpeed Insights has markedly decreased Lighthouse scores across major sites, and Google hasn't spared itself from the scrutiny.
 The search engine has set a high bar for the open web on what top performance should look like, especially on mobile.
 The following are some examples of major websites with speed scores that might surprise you.

 It's important to note that Google calculates every desktop score with a WiFi connection in mind, while every mobile score is based on access to a site via a 3G or similar network to simulate suboptimal connectivity.
 Equally important to consider is that these scores shift on a regular basis as sites improve or decline and Google continues to refine its scoring algorithms.
-The results we've chosen to display below were taken on December 11, 2018.
+The results we've chosen to display below were taken on December 11, 2018, and updated throughout February 2019.

 Setting the Bar: How Google Stacks Up